leschzinerlab/Motion-correction/README.md

 Running notes:

-* To run this program, make sure that only the movies you want aligned are within a specified directory and have the '.frames.mrcs' extension.
+* To run this program, make sure that only the movies you want aligned are within a specified directory and have the '.mrcs' extension.
+NOTE: This program will run on ALL .mrcs files in the directory provided
 * Specify the absolute paths to the directory with movies and to the gain reference .mrc file

 Example command: